apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 Type can be relied upon as the canonical name for the error and the message is a good human readable description.
-For good measure the http status is in the `meta` section of the response to enrich debugging.
+For good measure the HTTP status is in the `meta` section of the response to enrich debugging.
 Time is helpful for debugging.

 [This is a very interesting idea](https://tools.ietf.org/html/draft-nottingham-http-problem-03)